-Today, I'd like to provide you with some much needed information about how to get big biceps.
+Today, I'd like to provide you with some much needed information about building bigger biceps.

-What I'd like to do is go over each and discuss the important of each in terms of how to get big biceps.
+What I'd like to do is go over each and discuss the importantance of each in area.

 Simply showing up to the gym and doing 10 sets of barbell curls will do nothing for your biceps growth.
 The first thing you need to do is get a starting point.
 The only way to do this is take out a measuring tape and weight scale.